WHAT TO EXPECT

 Ushers will be waiting to meet you with a program, or bulletin, with information about the songs and readings of the day.
 Don't worry about arriving late, the ushers sit in the benches at the far back of the sanctuary and can meet you when you come in.
 Sit wherever you like!

-In the benches/pews, you'll find a red book with a place for you to jot down your name and any contact information you feel comfortable sharing.,.or simply pass it on to the next person.
+In the benches/pews, you'll find a Welcome Card with a place for you to jot down your name and any contact information you feel comfortable sharing.,.or simply pass it on to the next person.

 The tower bell rings around 10:25 a.m, and worship begins with an instrumental prelude on piano or organ.
 We follow a simple but meaningful liturgy that incorporates a diversity of responses from vocal solos to the reading of poetry to the singing of spirituals, gospel hymns, and sacred melodies.
 You might participate in a call to worship (congregational reading, printed in the bulletin) or a moment of silent meditation.
 For the sermon, a scripture is read and joined with a piece of modern literature to add texture and relevancy to the ancient human stories of faith.